 Getting windows in a fit state for civilised usage

 First and most important, modern windows is some kind of spam factory.
-Stop it.
+Stop that production line.
 How to Disable All of Windows 10’s Built-in Advertising.
 I would happily pay $50 extra licensing fees for all advertising to be excluded from Windows, but that’s not an option they offer plebs.

 You would like to pipe the output of processes in windows?
 This is, for real, one of the main reasons I haven’t been using Windows.
 Anyway, it’s possible with their bizarre workaround of installing a miniature ubuntu and running bash.
 Adarsh Verma, Installing the Ubuntu subsystem.